Bouldering Gear Checklist for Beginners

 Chalk gives you a better grip on rock and holds during your climb.
 It absorbs your sweat and allows you to get a better hold.

 A chalk bag makes the chalk accessible to you during the entire climb.
-Before buying any old chalk and bag, check out our article for tips on choosing the best chalk and chalk bag for you.
+Before buying any old chalk and bag, check out our article for tips on choosing the best chalk and chalk bag.

 Tape

 Athletic tape isn’t always necessary, but it’s handy to have around nonetheless.
-You can use tape to cover cuts or sensitive areas on the hands, as well as for adding support to weak areas on your body like injured tendons or your wrists.
+You can use tape to cover cuts or sensitive areas on the hands and support weak spots on your body like injured tendons or wrists.

-If you continue on to more advanced rock climbing, you’ll definitely need tape, so you might as well pick some up for bouldering as well!
+If you continue to more advanced rock climbing, you’ll definitely need tape, so you might as well pick some up for bouldering!

 Crash Pad

-You probably read the words “no harness” earlier and got a bit nervous, right?
+You probably read “no harness” earlier and got slightly nervous, right?
 Well, don’t worry.
 Besides learning how to fall safely, you should also always boulder with a crash pad.
 A crash pad is exactly what the name implies: a mattress-like rectangle of foam that you put underneath your bouldering area that you can fall onto safely.

-It makes the landing zone of your fall soft, which protects your body from the impact.
+It makes your fall's landing zone soft, protecting your body from the impact.
 It will also make the area you fall on flat and free of sharp stones, sticks, debris, etc.

 Ready to Go?

-You’ve got your bouldering gear checklist, and now you’re ready to go.
-Still need to add some of these items to your equipment bag?
+You’ve got your bouldering gear checklist and are ready to go.
+Still, need to add some of these items to your equipment bag?

 Lucky for you, we have a large selection of all of these products on our website.
 Check out our range of climbing shoes, bouldering crash pads, chalk bags, and more.